Strange Horizons is entirely run by unpaid volunteers, and we're often looking for additional pairs of hands. At the moment we are looking for

 Strange Horizons's first readers read some of the incoming fiction submissions and decide whether to pass them along to the fiction editors.
 We are therefore looking for people who like what Strange Horizons publishes.

-We highly encourage black first readers to apply.
-We welcome applications from queer, minority, and non-US/UK readers.
+We highly encourage Black first readers to apply.
+We especially welcome readers from outside the US & UK.
+We also welcome queer, disabled, and neurodiverse readers.

 - Read a portion of the submitted stories each week and write a brief summary and comment for each, including characteristics we may be looking for.